Can You Do EMDR at Home? A Therapist’s Guide to Self-Directed EMDR

 This is especially common for people who learned that being vulnerable was unsafe, punished, or spiritually judged.
 Your body may not trust that it is okay to fully feel or release without someone steady present.

 Working with a trained EMDR therapist adds something important: co-regulation.
-That means your nervous system is not carrying the load by itself.
-The therapist’s calm presence, pacing, and attunement help your body stay grounded while memories move and change.
+What I see most often is that clients who tried self-EMDR first can name exactly the moment their body braced and the memory stopped moving.
+That awareness is useful.
+It is also why having someone else in the room changes what the body is willing to do.
+Your nervous system is no longer carrying the load by itself.
+I bring a calm presence, steady pacing, and attunement.
+That helps your body stay grounded while memories move and change.

 That is not a weakness.
 It is how nervous systems are designed to heal.